SNL pays tribute to Norm Macdonald with bitterwseet ‘Weekend Update’

 The comedian died last month

-In the opening episode of the new season of Saturday Night Live, tributes were paid to cast members paid tribute to former SNL cast member Norm Macdonald.
+In the opening episode of the new season of Saturday Night Live, cast members paid tribute to former SNL cast member Norm Macdonald.

 Macdonald died last month (14 September) age 61, after a long illness with cancer.
 He was one of the most popular members of the long-running comedy show, often hosting the show’s ‘Weekend Update’ slot.